radio0but/LXD-Control-Center/README.md

 ## To try LXD Control Center

 Note that for now the script only work on Debian based os using aptitude.
-Will be fixed soon though for now you can modify the script to fit your package manager.
+Will be fixed soon though for now you can modify the script to fit your package manager. i only use the package manager to instal git and Python3.
+The rest of the dependency get installed in a python virtual environement(venv).

 simply execute the install script to install LXD-Control-Center in your /opt folder: